tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 Panics if the self value equals [`None`].
 ```

-The argument that languages and stardard libraries should avoid having
+The argument that languages and standard libraries should avoid having
-constructs that enable bad patterns is really valid, though.
+constructs that enable bad patterns is actually valid, though.

 So lets investigate:
 - Use cases for unwrap
 - Use of unwrap in important Rust crates
-- Would be better if Rust didn't have unwrap?
+- Would it be better if Rust didn't have unwrap?
-- How does Roc lang handles it?
+- How does Roc lang handle it?
-- How the Cloudflare bug could be avoided?
+- How could the Cloudflare bug have been avoided?

 # Use cases for unwrap